survivejs/react-book/manuscript/styling_react.md

 # Styling React

 Traditionally web pages have been split up in markup (ie. HTML), styling (ie. CSS) and logic (ie. JavaScript).
-Even though it looks like an simple abstraction, there are some interesting overlaps.
-You can push some logic to CSS but how much is too much?
-Is the separation actually useful for application development?
-These become big questions particularly in React context.
-As a result some interesting solutions have appeared although the scene is still in flux.
+Even though this sounds simple in practice there are overlaps.
+You might trigger CSS animations through JavaScript.
+As seen earlier React provides a component oriented way of development.
+This in turn allows us to question some of our earlier beliefs.

+I will show you how to style our application the traditional way and then discuss some more advanced alternatives you might want to consider.
+With React things are still in bit of a flux and we're still figuring out the best ways to deal with styling.
+Some patterns have begun to emerge, however.
+Perhaps some of the ideas will stick.

-## Old Skool Styling
+## Old School Styling

-So far our approach to styling has been simple.
-We have just sprinkled some classes around and hoped for the best.
+The old school approach to styling was just to sprinkle some ids and classes around, set up some rules and hope for the best.
+Although this can work up to an extent it gets more complicated as development goes on.
+By default everything is global in CSS.
+Furthermore nesting definitions (ie. `.main .sidebar .button`) creates implicit logic to your styling.

 ### Webpack Configuration for Vanilla CSS

-Webpack configuration has been something minimal as well:
+It is easy to configure vanilla CSS is Webpack.
+Consider the example below:

 **webpack.config.js**